Dr. DeLeon's Woman's Health Care

 The human papillomavirus (HPV) is so common that it affects nearly every sexually active man and woman in the United States at some point in their lives.
 HPV can be harmless in some instances but certain strains of the virus cause warts or cervical cancer in women.
-That’s why OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD, offer HPV screening tests at Dr. DeLeon's Woman's Health Care in Rowlett, Texas.
+That’s why OB/GYN physician Luis DeLeon Usuga, MD, offers HPV screening tests at Dr. DeLeon's Woman's Health Care in Rowlett, Texas.
 Call to schedule an HPV screening today.

 HPV, or the human papillomavirus, is a virus that’s spread through sexual activity and can lead to genital warts or abnormal cervical cells.
 It might also cause cancer of the: